Francisco Gil Villegas

 Francisco Gil Villegas Montiel is a Mexican political scientist and professor, most strongly associated with the National Autonomous University of Mexico (UNAM) and El Colegio de México.

 Education

-Francisco Gil Villegas received a bachelor's degree in International Relations and a Masters in Political Science from El Colegio de México, a Doctorate in Political Science from UNAM and a Doctorate in Political Studies from Balliol College, University of Oxford, under the supervision of Stephen Lukes.
+Francisco Gil Villegas received a bachelor's degree in international relations and a master's in political science from El Colegio de México, a doctorate in political science from UNAM and a doctorate in political studies from Balliol College, University of Oxford, under the supervision of Stephen Lukes.

 Academic career

 From 1981 to 1982, Villegas was visiting investigator of the Institute of Sociology of the University of Heidelberg.
 He has worked as a professor at the UNAM and El Colegio de México amongst others.
 At El Colegio de México he taught courses including: the History of political ideas; Introduction to the Social Sciences; and Political Theory as part of the college's Political Science MA.
 In addition, he is member of the National System of Investigators, Level III; President of the Comisión Evaluadora del Sistema Nacional de Investigadores in the area of Social Sciences; and member of the Comisión Dictaminadora for Income and Promotion of UNAM's Facultad de Ciencias Políticas y Sociales (FCPyS).
 Gil Villegas is the general editor for the translation of Max Weber's works in the Fondo de Cultura Económica, the main publishing house in Latin America.